Kirazuto7/LanguageLearning/backend/src/main/java/com/example/language_learning/storybook/SPECIFICATION.md

 5.  **State 4: Recursive Page Persistence (`PERSIST_PAGES`)**
     a.
 This state is **recursive**.
 It processes one page DTO from the list at a time.
     b.
-For the current page, it converts the DTO to a `StoryPage` entity, links it to the parent `ShortStory`, and **persists it to the database**.
+For the current `CONTENT` page DTO being processed:
+        -   It gets the final, atomic `pageNumber` for the book.
+        -   It updates the `pageNumber` for the vocabulary items on *that specific page*.
+        -   It also updates the corresponding items in the master vocabulary list on the final page DTO held in memory.
     c.
+It then converts the DTO to a `StoryPage` entity, links it to the parent `ShortStory`, and **persists it to the database**.
+    d.
 The state machine then transitions back to itself, incrementing an index to process the next page in the list.

 6.  **State 5: Completion (`COMPLETED`)**
     a.
 Once all pages have been processed, the state machine transitions to the terminal `COMPLETED` state, and the process ends.